George Campbell (American football)

-George Campbell IV (born October 27, 1996) is an American football wide receiver.
-He was rated as the tenth best player (and No. 1 rated athlete) by ESPN and as a top-10 wide receiver by Scout.com and Rivals.com in the national high school class of 2015.
+George Campbell IV (born October 27, 1996) is an American former football player.
+A wide receiver, he was rated as the tenth best player (and No. 1 rated athlete) by ESPN and as a top-10 wide receiver by Scout.com and Rivals.com in the national high school class of 2015.
 He completed his junior season at East Lake High School during the 2013–14 school year.
 He committed to Michigan prior to his high school junior season, but decommitted following the season and committed to Florida State Seminoles, where he used three years of eligibility before graduating.
 He has also accepted an invitation to participate in the 2015 Under Armour All-America Game.
 In 2020, he signed as an undrafted free agent with the New York Jets of the National Football League (NFL).

+Early life

+Campbell is the son of George Campbell III and Joyce Nix.
+Nix is a certified nurse.
+At the age of 5, after his father's imprisonment, he developed a close bond with his uncle Ahmad Jackson.

 High school

-Son of Joyce Nix and George Campbell III, George, at the age of 5 and after his father's imprisonment, developed a close bond with his uncle Ahmad Jackson.
-Nix is a certified nurse.